 Output:

-0 1 2
+0 1 2PHP

-statement is encountered, and the loop is immediately terminated.
-The value of $i
+In this example, the loop iterates from 0 to 4.
+When $i is equal to 3, the break statement is encountered, and the loop is immediately terminated.
+The value of $i is never echoed when it’s 3.

-statement is used to skip the current iteration of a loop and move to the next iteration.
-When encountered, thecontinue
+Thecontinuestatement is used to skip the current iteration of a loop and move to the next iteration.
+When encountered, thecontinuestatement jumps to the next iteration, without executing the remaining code within the loop for that particular iteration.

-Example of using continue
+Example of using continue:

 for ($i = 0; $i < 5; $i++) {